jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.05.26.md

    - All the preparation of the estimation data is handled by the CreateEstimationDatasets.R script.
    - Revisions pushed to the develop branch.
    - The package passes all the R tests but has a note that the package is larger than what CRAN accepts.
 That's due to the inclusion of the PUMS data used to estimate the models.
-  - @RSG and others to test these modules using the new module testing capabilities offered by the visioneval package.
+  - @Ben and others to test these modules using the new module testing capabilities offered by the visioneval package.
     - In the 'tests' directory there are 3 folders:
       - 'defs' includes all the definition files required for the RVMPO test case
       - 'inputs' includes all the input files needed by the modules for the RVMPO test case